-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Wynn Resorts, Limited, a Nevada corporation (the "Company"), will be held in the Latour Ballroom at the Wynn Las Vegas Resort and Casino, 3131 Las Vegas Boulevard South, Las Vegas, Nevada, on May 2, 2005, at 11:00 a.m. (local time), for the following purposes (which are more fully described in the Proxy Statement, which is attached and made a part of this Notice):
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Wynn Resorts, Limited, a Nevada corporation (the "Company"), will be held in the Avenue Q Theater at the Wynn Las Vegas Resort and Casino, 3131 Las Vegas Boulevard South, Las Vegas, Nevada, on May 3, 2006, at 11:00 a.m. (local time), for the following purposes (which are more fully described in the Proxy Statement, which is attached and made a part of this Notice):

-- 1. To elect four directors to serve as such until the 2008 Annual Meeting of Stockholders and until their successors are elected and qualified, or until such director's earlier death, resignation or removal; - 2.
-To approve a proposed amendment to the Company's Annual Performance-Based Incentive Plan for Executive Officers; - 3.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent auditors for the fiscal year ended December 31, 2005; and - 4.
+- 1. To elect three directors, each to serve as such until the 2009 Annual Meeting of Stockholders and until his or her successor is elected and qualified, or until such director's earlier death, resignation or removal; - 2.
 To consider and transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 31, 2005, the record date fixed by the Board of Directors, are entitled to notice of and to vote at the Annual Meeting.
-A complete list of these stockholders will be available for ten days prior to the Annual Meeting at the Company's executive offices, located at 3131 Las Vegas Boulevard South, Las Vegas, Nevada 89109.
+Stockholders of record at the close of business on March 31, 2006, the record date fixed by the Board of Directors, are entitled to notice of and to vote at the Annual Meeting.
+A complete list of these stockholders will be available for inspection ten days prior to the Annual Meeting at the Company's executive offices, located at 3131 Las Vegas Boulevard South, Las Vegas, Nevada 89109.